-Turn to Barnhardt Construction for ALL your construction needs in the Tampa Bay area!
-Why you ask ….
-QUALITY, PROFESSIONALISM, and CUSTOMER SERVICE.
+We are your "DIRT to DOOR KNOB" remodeling or new construction contractor for ALL your construction needs to include a full line of green energy products in both Residential and Commercial Solar Systems, Windows, Door, A/C and Insulation upgrades to include Roofing.
 Our 28 plus years in the industry has made us who we are and what we stand for.
 Though we are not perfect, we continue to look for new ways to improve our services and separate ourselves from our competition.
-At Barnhardt Construction we educate our clients on all aspects of the remodeling or construction project prior to commencing, as this can be a very stressful time for our customers.
+At Barnhardt Construction we educate our clients on all aspects of the remodeling or new construction projects prior to commencing, as this can be a very stressful time for our customers.
 We understand that, and by ensuring that everything will be done correctly, up to code and in a timely fashion, gives our customers piece of mind and that is PRICELESS.
-We serve Wesley Chapel, FL and all of Pasco County, Hillsborough County, and the Tampa Bay area.
+We serve Pasco, Pinellas, Hernando, Polk, and Hillsborough counties.

 We believe in giving back to the local community, that is why we are a member of the Chamber of Commerce , we meet once a month with other local business owners to pass out referrals to each other, which generally results in more business .
 We believe by helping the smaller businesses creates a stronger base and keeps more money in the community.
 We also work with the Chamber to focus more attention to local charities.